srbaird/ApplicationAccount/README.md

 alter table account_user add constraint FK_8luh3b98tnopwmffmtn54i7em foreign key (access_level_id) references access_level
 ```

 The config file used for testing is shown below.
-Note that the application login **expect its _own class name_ as the application name**.
+Note that the application login **expects its _own class name_ as the application name**.

 ```
 ApplicationAccountLogin {
-   com.bac.applicationaccount.**AccountLoginModule** required;
+   com.bac.applicationaccount.AccountLoginModule required;
 };
 ```
 Encryption uses the [PBKDF2WithHmacSHA1](https://en.wikipedia.org/wiki/PBKDF2) algorithm but the coupling to this will be removed to allow it to be injected as required.